May 2, 2023

 One epidemiology study by Medicine & Science in Sports & Exercise showed that individuals who engage in regular strength training might realize a 40-70% decrease in cardiovascular disease risk.

-One factor here is a woman's resting metabolic rate (RMR).
+One factor here is a woman’s resting metabolic rate (RMR).
 Our RMR is responsible for 60-70% of our daily energy expenditure.
 Muscle is highly metabolically active, meaning it takes more energy to sustain a lean body mass - muscle, bones, connective tissue, and body water - than one with greater fat deposits.
+Having more muscle helps women burn more calories both at rest and during daily activities.

 Prevent Health Problems Associated with Aging

-According to the Mayo Clinic, strength training effectively supports women's health as they age.
+According to the Mayo Clinic, strength training effectively supports women’s health as they age

 Strength training exercises stress your bones and can help to increase bone mineral density.
 The body works to adapt, including bones that rebuild themselves and become stronger in response to heavy loads.